lamps-wg/lamps-attestation-freshness/draft-ietf-lamps-attestation-freshness.md

   that OID.

-If the nonce request message was successful, the EST server MUST respond with an HTTP 200 status code and the nonce response message content MUST be encoded as a JSON object, see
+If the nonce request message was successful, the EST server MUST respond with an HTTP 200 status code and the nonce response message content MUST be encoded as a JSON object.
-{{JSON}}.
 The HTTP 200 status code MUST also be used if the nonce is an empty string.

 In the event of a possible error, the EST server MUST respond with an HTTP status code 400 (Bad Request) and MUST omit the nonce response message content.
 If the